sysfce2/python-automat/docs/about.rst

 Except... wait a second, what's that `None` doing there?

 Since every input can produce multiple outputs, in automat, the default return value from every input invocation is a `list`.
 In this case, we have both `_heat_the_heating_element` and `_describe_coffee` outputs, so we're seeing both of their return values.
-However, this can be customized, with the `collector` argument to :py:meth:`.upon`;
-the `collector` is a callable which takes an iterable of all the outputs' return values and "collects" a single return value to return to the caller of the state machine.
+However, this can be customized, with the `collector` argument to :py:meth:`MethodicalMachine.upon`; the `collector` is a callable which takes an iterable of all the outputs' return values and "collects" a single return value to return to the caller of the state machine.

-In this case, we only care about the last output, so we can adjust the call to :py:meth:`.upon` like this:
+In this case, we only care about the last output, so we can adjust the call to :py:meth:`MethodicalMachine.upon` like this:

 .. code-block:: python